mlochbaum/BQN/tutorial/expression.md

         √⁼ 4

-The most important use for Undo in arithmetic is the logarithm, written `⋆⁼`.
+But the most important use for Undo in arithmetic is the logarithm, written `⋆⁼`.
 That's all a logarithm is: it undoes the Power function!
 With no left argument `⋆⁼` is the natural logarithm.
 If there's a left argument then Undo considers it part of the function to be undone.
 The result in this case is that `⋆⁼` with two arguments is the logarithm of the right argument with base given by the left one.

         ⋆⁼ 10
         2 ⋆⁼ 32    # Log base 2